 How To Sound Like A Native Speaker

-Most of the students interested in studying abroad, want to sound like a native speaker.
-Although, neither it is mandatory nor will you be given extra marks for it.
-Apart from it, there is this one thing you need to remember, it is not easy so you need to be patient with yourself.
-It will come eventually.
+To work on that, there is this one thing you need to remember, it is not easy so you need to be patient with yourself.

 - Connect Words- When a native speaker speaks, they tend to connect some words and speak them together.
-For instance, if one word ends in consonant and the next word begins in the consonant, one simply drops the first consonant.
+This is exactly, how you do as well, right?
+For instance, if one-word ends in a consonant and the next word begins in the consonant, one simply drops the first consonant.
 Example- black coffee, in this a native speaker would rather say “blacoffee”.
 This is helpful in the listening section.

 - Squeeze Words – When speaking words, native speakers tend to bend in the different syllables and pronounce them together.
 For example, comfortable is rather pronounced as comf ta bl.e.